-Rich Appelbaum (Secretary), holds the MacArthur Chair in Sociology and Global & International Studies at UCSB, where he directs the graduate program in Global Studies.
+Rich Appelbaum (Secretary), held the MacArthur Chair in Sociology and Global & International Studies at UCSB, where he directed the graduate program in Global Studies.
 He has also been Chair of the Sociology Department, Director of the Institute for Social, Behavioral and Economic Research, and is a Fellow of the American Academy of Arts and Sciences.

 Vanessa Bechtel, a graduate of UCSB and the International Institute for the Sociology of Law, was for four years the Executive Director of the Foundation for Santa Barbara City College.
 She also has served as Chair of the Board and CFO of Monarch Wealth Strategies.
-In 2010 she was named Business Woman of the Year by the Santa Brbara Chamber of Commerce.
+In 2010 she was named Business Woman of the Year by the Santa Barbara Chamber of Commerce.
+Bechtel is now the President and CEO of the Ventura County Community Foundation.

 Jane Eagleton, a psychotherapist by training, serves on the board of many non-profit organizations in Santa Barbara.